-Convolving this reponse with the temporal field $A(t)$ yields a continuous-wave (CW) background (Fig.\ref{Figure 1}d) that overlaps with the remaining temporal components of the pulse:
+Convolving this response with the temporal field $A(t)$ yields a continuous-wave (CW) background (Fig.\ref{Figure 1}d) that overlaps with the remaining temporal components of the pulse:

-The input field hence consists of a modified pulse and a CW contribution at the spectral location of the introduced bit.
-Notably, the intensity of the weak field, and hence the energy taken from the pulse, is phase dependent and follows a $\sin^2\tfrac{\Phi}{2}$ behaviour, as shown in Fig. \ref{Figure 2new}d.
+Hence, an abrupt change to the spectral phase causes, in first approximation, a modified pulse and a CW contribution at the spectral location of the introduced bit.
+Notably, the intensity of the weak field, and thus the energy redistributed from the pulse, is phase dependent and follows a $\sin^2\tfrac{\Phi}{2}$ behaviour, as shown in Fig. \ref{Figure 2new}d.

-Propagation this self-referenced composite field through a highly nonlinear fiber or a waveguide reveals a highly non-trivial dynamics: if perturbations remain small, the strong field undergoes self-phase modulation (SPM) and additionalluy modulates the phase of the weak field due to cross-phase modulation (XPM) (see Fig. \ref{Figure 2new}b).
-The interference of both phase-shifted contributions $|A(z)+B(z)e^{i\omega_ct}|^2$ is able to bring out the phase in the measured intensity as a prominant spectral feature, visible in Fig. \ref{Figure 1}e.
+Propagating this self-referenced composite field through a highly nonlinear fiber or a waveguide causes a highly non-trivial dynamics: if perturbations remain small, the strong field undergoes self-phase modulation (SPM) and additionally modulates the phase of the weak field due to cross-phase modulation (XPM) (see Fig. \ref{Figure 2new}b).
+The interference of both phase-shifted contributions $|A(z)+B(z)e^{i\omega_ct}|^2$ reveals the phase in the measured intensity as a striking spectral feature, visible in Fig. \ref{Figure 1}e.

 Within the weakly nonlinear limit, the relative intensity upon interference at $\omega_c$ can be found to be